bluerobotics/ardusub-gitbook/quick-start/vehicle-frame.md

 ## Frame Selection

+The first step in building an ArduSub vehicle is to pick a vehicle "frame" from which to mount and orient thrusters.
+Some frames use less thrusters, while others have better manueverability (strafe, pitch/roll stability).

 ArduSub includes a high-level motor library that can configure motors in any configuration.
 This library is used to implement a number of supported frame configurations.
 All configurations are shown from **top-down view**.
 Green thrusters indicate counter-clockwise propellers and blue thrusters indicate clockwise propellers (or vice-versa).

 Currently supported are:

 <table>
 	<tr>